AMD Ryzen 5 5600 Review (2026): Still Worth Buying?

 The verdict up front

 The Ryzen 5 5600 is one of the best value CPUs ever made — and in 2026 it’s still a legitimate choice for budget builders.
-At around $100 you get a 6-core Zen 3 processor that doesn’t bottleneck mid-range GPUs, runs cool and quiet, and fits into any AM4 motherboard.
+At around $100 you get a 6-core Zen 3 processor that doesn’t bottleneck mid-range GPUs, runs cool and quiet, and ships with a cooler included.
 The platform is aging, but the CPU itself is not done.

 Buy it if: You’re building a sub-$600 rig, you already have an AM4 motherboard, or you’re upgrading from a Ryzen 3000 series chip.